zhaoceli/learngit/readme.txt

-hello,this is the first test
+hello,this is the second test